jgkellymit/GENIE-SMEM/README.md

 # GENIE-SMEM
 MIT 6.890 Final Project - Using ML to predict suffix array location to discover SMEMs

+Our implementations use the BWA-SMEM, LUT and RMI approaches to finding SMEM's within large query sequences.
+You may change the reference sequence and query sequence for each approach.

 Requirements: Python 3, biopython (pip install biopython)

 Exact Match